Layr-Labs/eigenlayer-docs/docs/eigenlayer/concepts/slashing/slashable-stake-risks.md

 AVSs create [Operator Sets](../operator-sets/operator-sets-concept.md) that may include slashable [Unique Stake](unique-stake.md), or be Redistributable Operator Sets, and Operators can allocate their delegated stake to Operator Sets.
 If a Staker has previously delegated stake to an Operator, the delegated stake becomes slashable when the Operator opts into an Operator Set and allocates Unique Stake.
-Slashed funds can be burnt or redistributed.
+Slashed funds can be burned or redistributed.

 For more information on the safety delays for Stakers, refer to the [Safety Delays reference](../../reference/safety-delays-reference.md)